webpack-contrib/webpack-bundle-analyzer/README.md

 This is the "output" size of your files.
 If you're using a Webpack plugin such as Uglify, then this value will reflect the minified size of your code.

+### `gzip`

+This is the size of running the parsed bundles/modules through gzip compression.

-### `compressed`
+### `brotli`

-This is the size of running the parsed bundles/modules through compression.
+This is the size of running the parsed bundles/modules through Brotli compression.

 <h2 align="center">Selecting Which Chunks to Display</h2>